mjcarnaje/isf-web/README.md

      python -c 'import secrets; print(secrets.token_hex())'
      ```

-6. **Run the Application (Development):**
+5. **Run the Application (Development):**

-   To run the application, you can use the following commands:
+   - To run the application, you can use the following commands:

-   - To run compile the Tailwind CSS stylesheets:
+     - To compile the Tailwind CSS stylesheets:

-     ```bash
+     ```shell
      ./tailwindcss -i web/static/css/tailwind.css -o web/static/css/styles.css --watch
      ```

      - To run the Flask app:

-     ```bash
+     ```shell
      python app.py
      ```

-7. Access the web app in your browser at `http://localhost:5000`.
+6. Access the web app in your browser at `http://localhost:5000`.